WoodWing Assets is one of the ways of Accessing files stored in Assets Server through a Web browser.

 - For users with a Standard or Pro user license or for Super users, Assets appears.

 Make sure that users access Assets by using a Web browser with which Assets is compatible.
-For a full overview, see the Compatibility of Elvis 6.
+For a full overview, see the compatibility of Assets.

 When Assets is running in a Web browser tab that is not active, the connection to Assets Agent can be lost.
 This is a result of the Web browser putting services in non-active tabs into sleep mode.
 For details about how to prevent this, see Preventing Assets from losing its connection to Assets Agent.